Mark5900/Capa.PowerShell.Module/README.md

 Copy all folders from [Modules](Modules/)

 ## How to use 🛠️
-For the module to work correctly, you need to run PowerShell as an administrator or else you will get the error
+For the SDK part of the module to work correctly, you need to run PowerShell as an administrator or else you will get the error
 ```powershell
 OperationStopped: Requested registry access is not allowed.
 ```